gautamkrishnar/EduBits/README.md

 [<img src="http://www.pokemonxandydownload.com/wp-content/uploads/2014/09/download-button.png" width="200px" />](dist/)

 #### What makes EduBits Different from search engine or dictionary:
 The EduBits app will not display unwanted information about the search term.
 It will only display the exactly tablet sized information that a user need to know about a particular search item.
-It the user want to learn more. he can also do it via EduBits.
+If the user want to learn more. he can also do it via EduBits.

 #### The community
 The contents of EduBits application is created by the community of users around the world.
 If you have knowledge about a particular term, you can add it to EduBits using our mobile app.
 You can also edit existing EduBits and make it more concise.